KrAZ Cougar

-The Cougar is a 4x4 light infantry mobility vehicle designed by the Ukrainian vehicle manufacturer KrAZ.
+The KrAZ Cougar is a 4x4 light infantry mobility vehicle designed by the Ukrainian vehicle manufacturer KrAZ.
 It is a license-produced copy of a vehicle by the UAE-based STREIT Group company.

-History

-The STREIT group vehicle was first unveiled publicly at the IAV 2013 international arms exhibition.
-In June 2014, the Ukrainian government bought a contract to begin production of the vehicle.
-In September 2014, Deputy Head of the State Scientific-testing center Armed Forces of Ukraine, Colonel Eduard V. Dmitriev, criticized the Ukrainian government's choice to produce an imported vehicle.

-Some time in 2014, production of the Cougar began in Ukraine under the auto manufacturer KrAZ.
-On December 15 of that year, general director of KrAZ Roman Chernyak stated that the share of Ukrainian-produced components of the Cougar did not exceed 10-15%.
-By February 2015, that percentage rose to approximately 20%, with other components imported from Japan, Sweden, and the UAE.

-In early 2015, KrAZ began the demilitarization of 10 Cougar vehicles for their conversion to armored ambulances.
-These vehicles were to be used in conflict-ridden areas of Eastern Ukraine to fulfill OSCE tasks aimed at a peaceful resolution of the War in the Donbas.

-The first Cougar made completely of Ukrainian components proved to be unfit for service.
-Any pit or bump would cause the vehicle to stall, and the turret was difficult to rotate quickly.
-These issues were quickly resolved for subsequent production.

 Design

 The Cougar is built on the chassis of the Toyota Land Cruiser 79.
 The engine is located in the front of the vehicle, with the crew compartment located behind.
 The crew compartment houses two people in the front (driver and commander) and up to six passengers in the rear compartment.
 The vehicle utilizes a manual 5-speed gearbox.
 In terms of armor, the Cougar is equipped with CEN level BR6 ballistic protection, as well as bulletproof glass.
-In addition to bulletproof glass, the windows can also be fitted with shrapnel-resistant grilles.

 Armament

 The KrAZ Cougar can be fitted with a variety of weapons in the roof-mounted turret.
 The standard armament is a 12.7mm PKT machine gun along with a 40mm automatic grenade launcher.
 A number of remote weapons stations can also be equipped.